 Title: Diabetes-related complications

-Title: Diabetes fact sheet
+Title: Diabetes information sheet for parents and carers

 Title: Exercise and diabetes

-Title: Gestational Diabetes: Caring for yourself and your baby
+Title: Gestational diabetes: caring for yourself and your baby

 Title: Have diabetes?
 Live well and save money with the NDSS card (community poster)